What causes bone loss?

 Medical Disorders and Bone Loss

-Many long-term (chronic) medical conditions can keep a person confined to a bed or chair.
+Many long-term (chronic) medical conditions can keep people confined to a bed or chair.

-- This keeps the muscles and bones in their hips and spine from being used or bearing any weight.
+- This keeps the muscles and bones in their hips and spines from being used or bearing any weight.

 - Not being able to walk or exercise may lead to bone loss and fractures.